kelby/mentio/README.md

 ## License

-MIT License.
-In addition do not publicly distribute the app as a whole in binary form.

 Copyright (c) 2013-2015 Martin Hartl.

+Do not publicly distribute the app as a whole or major parts in binary form.